HOLY ROYAL ARCH MASONS

 The first effort to rebuild the Temple ended in failure.
 Samaritans opposed the project, because the returned exiles excluded them from it.
 These received support from local Persian officials who saw the newly arrived exiles as threats to their position and security.
 Cyrus’ death and the succession struggles in Persia that followed it increased the problem.
 The returned Jews also lost much of their enthusiasm for the project after these obstacles developed, and began to concentrate on personal concerns, such as building costly homes for themselves.

 In the second year of Darius’ reign, 520 B.C., Haggai called for work on the Temple to be resumed.
 Zerubbabel and Jeshua responded to Haggai’s call.
 Under their leadership, the work began within three weeks of Haggai’s call.
 The effort and diligence applied to the work were such that within four weeks from the start, the general character of the new structure had become discernible.
-It required only four years to complete the Temple The rebuilding of the Temple insured Zerubbabel’s place in history.
+It required only four years to complete the Temple The rebuilding of the Temple insured Zerubbabel’s place in his

 Biblical historians refer to the Second Temple as "Zerubbabers Temple”—the First is "Solomon's Temple" and the Third is "Herod’s Temple"—indicating Zerubbabel’s importance in its construction.
 It was about a third larger than Solomon's Temple, but lacked the latter’s splendor and ornamentation.
 It stood, more or less intact, until 20 B.C., when Herod began to rebuild it as the Third Temple.
 The significance of Zerubbabel’s effort lay in the rapidity of the Temple's erection.
 The speed of construction resulted in large part from the zeal of the builders,—a zeal arising from a great religious revival.